Yudai-Chen/Pacman-Go/README.md

 # Pac-Man Go

-> This is a copy of Google's Pac-Man game.
+> This is a remake of Google's Pac-Man game.
 >
 > You can play the original version on  https://www.google.com/logos/2010/pacman10-i.html